AdrianHagen/LLMsAgents-TextToSQL/distribution_of_work.md

 ### Evaluation of approaches
 - adhagen

-### Develop the baseline approach and implement it
+### Developing the baseline approach and implementing it
 - mabrams

 ### Creating various templates for different prompting techniques